 Specific research interests include the history of childhood, gender history, institutionalized populations, medical history, social epidemiology, family and care, and (cause specific) mortality.

 Teaching in Leiden academic year 2021-2022: courses on Oral History, Digital History and Epidemics

-Preparing several articles for scientific journals: Cholera mortality in Woerden, Missing girls, The empowerment of midwives, A history of health and death in Leiden.
+Preparing several articles for scientific journals: Religion and Epidemics, The empowerment of midwives, A history of health and death in Leiden.

 Oral history project with 40 centenarians (100+) about perceived health/smoking behavior and/or sexuality/contraception (with Yvonne Witter / VuMC)

-SHIP-network: Studying the history of Health in Port cities (with A. Janssens) with meetings in Ghent and Tromso (Norway)
+SHIP+-network: Studying the history of Health in Port cities (with A. Janssens).

 Working on book on Brabant Baby's, published by Prometheus Amsterdam